Feeding and Dysphagia

 Note: The handout for this course is available and we are working on editing the video to get it up.
-If you sign up for the course (Free until we get our ASHA CEUs!) you can access the handout and we will notify you when we get the video up!
+If you sign up for the course you can access the handout and we will notify you when we get the video up!

 The incidence of Reflux is on the rise.
 You see it on your caseload all the time – It keeps coming up again and again.
 How do we get it back down??
 We don’t want to go overboard but we have some stats, info, and ideas to help!
 (LOL – Sorry about that.
 We couldn't resist!)

 See the full course description for the official write-up.Select options

 So WHAT is going on with Thickeners these days?
 Do we use Simply Thick in peds or not?
 What’s up with Rice Cereal and cancer?
 Are gel-based thickeners okay for our geriatric population?
 Get some answers to these questions and more as we explore the history and use of different options for thickening in dysphagia across the lifespan.
 We’ll look at the pros and cons of various thickeners and their possible ramifications on respiratory and gastrointestinal systems.
 I’ll present information from recent discussions with the FDA regarding use of Simply Thick and rice and teach some alternatives to thickening such as various feeding positions and use of different nipples, cups, and feeding utensils and when these should be considered.Select options

 Tools for Treating Feeding in the Medically-Challenging Child

 Do you have patients that just aren’t in your textbooks?
 Can’t find a pre-packaged program for your caseload?
 Anatomy is the foundation for all we do and the more complicated the patient, the more we need to get back to the basics.